wgoudr/TMDB-Search-Tool/README.md

 # TMDB Search Tool

 An application that lets you find movies based on search queries.
 You can also bookmark the ones that interest you and retrieve them later.
+This application is run with Flask and uses PostgreSQL for the Database.
+The front-end uses Bootstrap as well.

-## Adding dependencies soon
+## Dependencies

+See requirements.txt file